needle-mirror/com.unity.services.economy/Documentation~/editor_tools.md

 # Editor Tools

-The Game Economy package comes with some Editor tools that provide more ways to interact with your Game Economy.
+The Game Economy package comes with some Editor tools that provide more ways to interact with your economy.

 ## Scriptable Objects

-You can interact with your economy directly through the Unity Editor using the scriptable objects provided by the Game Economy package.
+You can interact with your economy directly through the Unity Editor using the scriptable objects provided by the Economy package.

-There are scriptable objects for balances, inventories and purchases.
+There are scriptable objects for balances, inventories and virtual purchases.

 For these objects to work you will need to follow the usual Game Economy setup flows - this includes configuring your Economy through the Unity Dashboard and signing in via Authentication.